UNFOLDING THE SECRETS OF ASHTANGA YOGA

 - Isvara Pranidhana: Surrender to God

-The postures practiced in yoga, comprise the third limb.
+The postures practiced in yoga, comprise the third limb of Ashtanga Yoga.
 The body is a temple of spirit, the care of which is an important stage of our spiritual growth.
 With Asanas, we develop discipline and focus, both of which are vital in meditation.

 Pranayama means breath control.
-This fourth stage consists of methods designed to master the respiratory process while realising the connection between the breath. the mind. and the emotions.
-The literal translation of Pranayama is ‘life force extension’. as experts believe that it not only rejuvenates the body but actually extends life itself.
-You can practice Pranayama as an isolated technique (i.e.. simply sitting and performing a number of breathing exercises). or implement it in your daily yoga routine.
+This fourth stage consists of methods designed to master the respiratory process while realizing the connection between the breath. the mind. and the emotions.
+The literal translation of Pranayama is ‘life force extension’.
+Experts believe that it not only rejuvenates the body but actually extends life itself.
+You can practice Pranayama as an isolated technique (i.e. simply sitting and performing a number of breathing exercises) or implement it in your daily yoga routine.

-These first four stages of Patanjali’s Ashtanga Yoga concentrate on refining our personalities. gaining mastery over the body. and developing an energetic awareness of ourselves, all of which prepares us for the second half of this journey. which deals with the senses, the mind, and attaining a higher state of consciousness, the latter three limbs of Ashtanga Yoga comprise of the following:
+These first four stages of Patanjali’s Ashtanga Yoga concentrate on refining our personalities, gaining mastery over the body, and developing an energetic awareness of ourselves which prepares us for the second half of this journey.
+Dealing with the senses, the mind, and attaining a higher state of consciousness, the latter three limbs of Ashtanga Yoga comprise of the following:

 Pratyahara, the fifth limb, means withdrawal or sensory transcendence.
 It is during this stage that we make the conscious effort to draw our awareness away from the external world and outside stimuli.
 Keenly aware of, yet cultivating a detachment from our senses, we direct our attention internally.
 The practice of Pratyahara provides us with an opportunity to step back and take a look at ourselves.
 This withdrawal allows us to objectively observe our cravings or habits that are perhaps detrimental to our health and which likely interfere with our inner growth.